 Pulu Kishi is the elephant dance depicting Indra’s steed in search of his imprisoned master.
-No man dares to approach this elephant make because when it swings enormous tail the spectators are knocked completely off their feet.
+No man dares to approach this elephant to make because when it swings its enormous tail the spectators are knocked completely off their feet.

-In Sawa Bhaku, a long-maned Bhairab in blue mask is accompanied by two attendants in red.
+In Sawa Bhaku, a long-maned Bhairab in the blue mask is accompanied by two attendants in red.
 They carrying swords move through the streets in trance and if aroused these wild dancers can be pacified by chicken or goat sacrifice only.
 According to tradition, no legal action may be taken if bodily harm comes to those who offend.

 Devi Pyakhan is a masked dance for Devi, the goddess.
-For this, dancers from Kilagal area don masks of goddess namely Bhairavi, Kumari, Chandi, Daitya, Kawan, Beta, & Khya and perform at Kathmandu Durbar Square Jaisidewal, Bangemuda, Indrachowk and Kilagal
+For this, dancers from Kilagal area don masks of goddesses namely Bhairavi, Kumari, Chandi, Daitya, Kawan, Beta, & Khya and perform at Kathmandu Durbar Square Jaisidewal, Bangemuda, Indrachowk and Kilagal

 Each night of Indra Jatra, people gather around Kathmandu Durbar Square to witness the Dasavatar enactments.
 Das: ten and Avatar: Incarnations, i.e story of 10 incarnations of Lord Vishnu who according to famous mythologies born as mortals on earth to save the world from devils.
 Masked dancers dressed in rich costumes and gaudy masks unfold these dramas on the streets.